Scalified/fab/README.md

 #### Shadow Responsive Effect

-Shadow Responsive Effect means that shadow is changed in response to user input.
+Shadow Responsive Effect means that shadow is changed in response to the user input.
 Shadow Responsive Effect **enabled** by default.

 #### Ripple Effect